 UBX Event Syndication with Engage:

-In order for UBX data to flow into IBM Marketing Cloud, a Flexible database is required and the Email and x1id fields enabled as lookup keys.
+In order for UBX data to flow into IBM Marketing Cloud, you must setup a database for UBX as a Flexible database and the Email and x1id fields enabled as lookup keys.

 Creating a Flexible Database